 We were delighted and grateful that our State Capitol has the 10 Commandments on its grounds.

-Madison is interested in taking a leadership class here in upcoming years though Teenpact.
+Madison is interested in taking a leadership class here in the upcoming years through Teenpact.

 They offer camps and classes in many states for ages 8 & up.

-We are so grateful for the opportunities to be able to teach Madison through hands on and engaging experiences by homeschooling.
+We are so grateful for the opportunities to teach Madison through hands-on and engaging experiences by homeschooling.